DataDink/MappedBinarySerializer/README.md

 # Goals

-To create a performant method of serializing data to a minimum, binary format with data-mutation tolerance, but the speed of traditional run-time binary formatting.
+To create a performant method of serializing data to a minimum, binary format with data-version tolerance, but the speed of traditional run-time binary formatting.

 To accomplish this goal, this approach uses a separated member-map